 Outside the theater, amidst the street musicians, stands a replica of “La Giganta” by acclaimed controversial Mexican sculptor José Luis Cuevas.
 Cuevas’ work often depicted distorted figures and the debasement of humanity.

-Also outside the theater, a street performer entertains the crowd…
+Nearby, a street performer entertains the crowd…

 Walking back to the Plaza, we came across another street performer.
-What a city.

 Tucked away behind the Plaza de Los Angeles, one alley stands out among all the rest both for the tragic romance that is said to have taken place there.
 El Callejon del Beso (Alley of the Kiss) is by far the narrowest alley in Guanajuato.
 This historic area existed since the 18th century and is still the most popular street of the city.
 The 27 inches wide alley and uniquely joined balconies are just the right distance for a kiss.
 But what about the tragic romance?
 Read on…